-But if you do search for plants online, you’ll find there’s an awful lot of sellers out there… So where should you seek out plants online?
-Read on for our pick of the best places to order plants and houseplants online, for both indoors and outdoors.
+But if you do search for plants online, you’ll find there’s an awful lot of sellers out there… So where to buy plants online?
+Read on for our pick of the best places to get mail-order plants and houseplants.

 Dobies was established back in 1894.
 Then, it was limited to operating in the Chester area, but now delivers its seeds, bedding, bulbs, fruit bushes, and trees across the wider UK.
-It’s an online garden centre that runs with a distinctly no-nonsense, no-frills ethos.
+It’s one of the best online garden centres and runs with a distinctly no-nonsense, no-frills ethos.
 If you head to the site’s ‘Plots, Tips and Advice’ page, you’ll find it chock-full of useful blog posts on growing and caring for a wide variety of different plants.

 Thompson & Morgan